 Surgery

-From routine procedures like speys and neuters to those unexpected moments requiring soft tissue surgery, your pet is in good hands at Belmont Vet Centre.
+From routine procedures like speys and neuters to those unexpected moments requiring soft tissue surgery, our surgery services ensure your pet is in good hands.

 We have a fully equipped, modern operating suite in our hospital where our expert team carry out major surgical procedures.
 BVC will ensure your pet receives the highest quality care and yes, plenty of cuddles too!